Flynn, the saloonkeeper, eyed Anton as he helped himself to another deviled egg and pretzel.

 "Easy now, boy!
 Didn't your family ever teach you t'is only proper to chew your food before swallowin' it?"
 Flynn reached across the bar and gave Anton a few whacks on the back.

 "Here it says that Mister McAlister is telling the young black sheep of New York families to come to our fair, anyway.
 Barbarians, we may be, but our heiresses' money spends as well as any!
 He ought to be run up a flagpole, that one!
 I've seen some of our heiresses and they'd eat Mister McAlister for breakfast!
 Good luck to the young gigolos.
 Let them try. . ."
 Flynn laughed and went back polishing his beer mugs.
-Anton slipped a couple of pretzels in his pocket and slipped out the door.
+Anton tucked a couple of pretzels in his pocket and slipped out the door.

 One of the places not high on the list of things to do and places to see while in Chicago was much of the city's South Side.
 The Levee vice district was certain to attract some of Mister McAlister's nice young men from New York, but aside from this tourist mecca, the South Side was in eclipse.
 The previous winter had been a hard one.
 The day after the doors of the World's Columbian Exposition opened, the stock market had crashed.
 America plunged into the Panic of 'Ninety-three.